vsojo/Python_Bioinformatics_Workshop/README.md

 ```
    jupyter lab
 ```
 A browser window with Jupyter will open.
 Lab and Notebook are roughly equivalent.
-Lab is formally the future, but I still prefer Notebook because it presently runs better with some tools (most significantly Plotly, which we won't use here).
+Lab is formally the future, but I would still recommend Notebook because it presently runs better with some tools (most significantly Plotly, which we won't use here).
 For the purposes of this workshop, both will work equally well.

 ---
 ## How to follow this workshop